Pre-Kindergarten Program Overview

 WHERE WOULD MY CHILD ATTEND PRE-K IF A CLASS IS NOT LOCATED IN OUR ZONED SCHOOL?

-Eligible students zoned to a school that has a Pre-K class get first priority for that school.
+Eligible students zoned to a school that has a Pre-K class get first priority for that school until class is full.
 If space is available at a class near you, your child will be able to attend that Pre-K class even though it is not your zoned school.
 Pre-K is voluntary and parents provide transportation.

 IS THERE A CHARGE FOR MY CHILD TO ATTEND THE PRE-K PROGRAM?

 There is not a charge for children to attend the Pre-K program.
 If you do not qualify for free or reduced meals, you will be required to pay for breakfast and lunch provided by the school cafeteria.
-Outside lunches are not permitted.
+Lunches from home are permitted.

 WHAT ARE THE PRE-K CLASS HOURS?

-Pre-K students go to school 5½ hours each school day.
+Pre-K students go to school 6 hours each school day.
 Typically, Pre-K students start school 15 minutes after all other students begin and end 1 hour before all other students dismiss.
+VPK hours are Monday-Friday, 7:45am-1:45pm.

 DO PRE-K STUDENTS COME TO SCHOOL EVERY DAY?